LiLeoHaolin/SuperLearnerCCGCC/README.md

 In each folder, we include the computing codes for all the prediction methods discussed in the paper.
 The names and descriptions of the files are as follows,

-* *dat_gen.r* - data generation.
+* *dat_gen.r* - the code for data generation.
 * *expensive_only.r* - the super learner using the full cohort with inexpensive covariates only.
-* *full_cohort.r* - The super learner assuming the full cohort with available expensive covariates for all subjects.
+* *full_cohort.r* - the super learner assuming the full cohort with available expensive covariates for all subjects.
 * *naive.r* - the naive super learner, with the same candidate learners as the proposed super learner but without considering design weights in the empirical risk.
 * *proposed.r* - the proposed super learner.
 * *SRS.r* - the super learner using a study sample with expensive covariates assembled through an SRS with the same sample size as the case-cohort/generalized case-cohort design.